-There are 13 000 French and international restaurants in Paris.
+There are 13 000 French and international restaurants in town.
 Paris is the place to taste world famous French cuisine.
 We have selected 30 top French restaurants that we know well and consider the best against four criteria:

-* Paris restaurants with a view: A few restaurants combine great french food with a spectacular view of Paris.
+* Paris restaurants with a view: A few restaurants combine great French food with a spectacular view of Paris.

-* Nouvelle cuisine in Paris: taste nouvelle cuisine, fusion food and traditional french cuisine at their best.
+* Nouvelle cuisine in Paris: taste nouvelle cuisine, fusion food and traditional French cuisine at their best.

 * Art nouveau restaurants: a few Art Nouveau restaurants are beautiful, competing with amazing Art Deco restaurants.